openeuler-mirror/isula-build/doc/manual_en.md

 #### import: Importing a Basic Container Image

-openEuler releases a basic container image, for example, openEuler-docker.x86_64.tar.xz, with the version.
-You can run the `ctr-img import` command to import the image to isula-build.
+A tar file in rootfs form can be imported into isula-build via the `ctr-img import` command.

 The command is as follows: